 - a set of models of the system and

-- a set of digital shadows, both of which are purposefully updated on a regular basis,
+- a set of digital shadows, both of which are purposefully updated on a regular basis, and

-- information about the environment and
+- providing useful information about the system’s context and

 To be able to create a digital twin requires that we have observable elements in the physical world that can be monitored, sensed, or actuated and controlled.